w3c/wai-intro-atag/content/education.md

 ## Example Scenarios

-These persona scenarios are examples of accessibility issues that disabled people experience using LMS tools.
-"Problem" shows user experiences with tools that have accessibility issues.
-"Works well" shows experiences with accessible tools.
+These _persona_ scenarios show examples of accessibility _problems_ that disabled people experience using no-code tools, and what _works well_ in tools that are accessible.

 ### Everyone can use previews